Whites, Jews, and Us: The Immanent Frame

 To heed the call is to establish one's bona fides as the exception to the rule.
 Those who embrace these objectifications find absolution in their confession, and thereby exempt themselves from the charge.
 The relevant white people are always to be found elsewhere.
 To put it crudely: for years now, my social media feeds have been full of white people railing against "white people."

-Dubler asks whether Bouteldja's representation of Jewish people as obsequious "internal others" who have accepted Zionism despite it cutting against Jewish tradition unduly ignores the perspectives of non-Zionist Jews.
-"Instead of surrendering Judaism to Holocaust covetousness, Zionism, and [Anti-Defamation League]-style paranoia," Dubler suggests, "if Bouteldja truly wants Jews to go in for revolutionary love, she would be better served by signal boosting the righteous and crazy alternative."
+Dubler asks whether Bouteldja's representation of Jewish people as obsequious "internal others" who have accepted Zionism, which he views as cutting against Jewish tradition, downplays the presence of non-Zionist Jews.
+"Instead of surrendering Judaism to Holocaust covetousness, Zionism, and ADL-style paranoia," Dubler suggests, "if Bouteldja truly wants Jews to go in for revolutionary love, she would be better served by signal boosting the righteous and crazy alternative."

 In his essay in The Immanent Frame Gil Anidjar writes:

 Bouteldja ... makes a scene, wakes us up, and writes a book that ought to affect us like a disaster, like the disasters she recalls and announces.
 Bouteldja performs a remarkable gesture....
 Bouteldja speaks to us like one of those books we need, one of these books that wake us up with a blow to the head.

 Anidjar argues that "Bouteldja undoubtedly initiates a dialogue, a different kind of dialogue, with no condescension, no unilateral, pseudo-parental pedagogy from on high" and suggests that the reader is obliged to formulate a response to Bouteldja's argument or to the "trajectory" out of which it emerges.

 Su'ad Abdul Khabeer compares Bouteldja's discussion of France to the treatment of the United States in the work of the literary critic Hortense Spillers and argues that "both theorists challenge the casting of colonized people as peripheral or ancillary to the modern nation-state, and to modernity as a whole."
 Abdul Khabeer praises Bouteldja's treatment of issues specific to the African diaspora and identifies her as one of a number of thinkers who reject secularism and the idea that secularism is neutral or innocent.